mrkkrp/dot-emacs/README.md

   people find them useful too.

-Thanks to all Emacs developers, GNU team and all the people who hack Emacs and publish their code so others can benefit from it.
-This is something exiting.
+Thanks to all Emacs developers, GNU team and all the people who hack Emacs and publish their code so others can use it.
+The whole thing is something you can contribute to, improve it and help other by doing so.
+This is truly exiting.

 ## Features

-Some minor features I have implemented (nothing special, decent things published as separate packages, you people can benefit from my digging):
+Some minor features I have implemented (nothing special, interesting things are usually published as separate packages, so people can benefit from my hacking):

 * automatic installation of all necessary packages (including packages from directly cloned git repositories);